obuastella/mental-wellness-app/README.md

 # mental-wellness-app

-A mobile app named Prosit for journaling, AI-powered emotion detection, and mood tracking — built with React Native, Expo, TensorFlow, and Firebase.
+A mobile app named Prosit for journaling, AI-powered emotion detection, and mood tracking — built with React Native, Expo, TensorFlow, and Appwrite.